 General Manager, The Westin Bayshore, Vancouver

 What Westin Pillar (Work Well, Sleep Well, Eat Well, Play Well, Move Well, Feel Well) resonates with you and why?
-I try to embrace all of the pillars but Eat well is the one that impacts me everyday.
-It’s so important to fuel your body with nutritious and healthy options.
+Play well, as life is such a happy place!

 Sarah Woodgate returned to The Westin Bayshore as Director of Sales & Marketing at the Westin Bayshore, Vancouver in February 2015.
-Prior to this, she worked here from 2000 to 2010 in various roles within the Sales & Catering Department before leaving for several years to take on the role of DOSM of The Westin Grand.
+Prior to this, she worked here from 2000 to 2010 in various roles within the Sales & Catering Department before leaving for several years to take on the role of Director of Sales & Marketing at The Westin Grand.

-Born in Vancouver and raised mainly on Vancouver Island, Sarah double majored in English & Theatre at The University of British Columbia and completed her Bachelor of Hospitality Management through the Executive Cohort program at VCC in 2012.
+Born in Vancouver and raised mainly on Vancouver Island, Sarah double majored in English & Theatre at The University of British Columbia and completed her Bachelor of Hospitality Management through the Executive Cohort program at Vancouver Community College in 2012.

 What is your Passion?
 Travel.
 I love working in an industry that allows me to see new places and experience new cultures.